AdobeDocs/commerce-merchant-services.en/help/landing/home.md

 Adobe provides a collection of hosted services to help merchants support key components of their business.

-## Connect to services

-The [Commerce Services Connector](saas.md) provides the integration for your Adobe Commerce or Magento Open Source instance using an API key and a private key.
-For data services (Adobe Commerce only), you can also specify the data space in the configuration.

-## Catalog synching

-For services that use catalog data ([!DNL Product Recommendations] and [!DNL Live Search]), the [Catalog Sync](catalog-sync.md) process exports product data from the [!DNL Commerce] server to [!DNL Commerce Services] on an ongoing basis to keep the services up to date.

 ## Available services

 <table>